 The neurologist examined Joey and said he felt that a brain tumor was causing the problem.

-He seemed fairly optimistic that it could be removed successfully and we scheduled a CAT scan for the following Monday.
-There is a lot more to what went on that weekend but to sum it up, Joey was in pretty poor shape by the time we got to the CAT scan location.
-I actually considered having them put him down then while he was under sedation and insisted on talking with his doctor by phone before I allowed the radiologist to bring him around.
+He seemed pretty optimistic that it could be removed successfully, and we scheduled a CAT scan for the following Monday.
+There is a lot more to what went on that weekend.
+However, to sum it up, Joey was in pretty poor shape by the time we got to the CAT scan location.
+I considered having them put him down then while under sedation and insisted on talking with his doctor by phone before I allowed the radiologist to bring him around.

 The neurologist felt that the tumor was small and easily accessible and that we should attempt to remove it.

 Surgery was scheduled for later that week.
 After the surgery (and this was the first time I had ever left my dog at a kennel or vet’s office overnight), we went to pick Joey up the next day.
 This was June.